lahirutarz/ESISFW/README.md

-# 🖥️ Winget Silent Install Script
+# 🖥️ Essential Software Installer Script for Fresh WIndows (Winget Silent Install Script)

 A PowerShell script that silently installs a curated set of applications, runtimes, and system tools on a fresh Windows installation using [winget](https://learn.microsoft.com/en-us/windows/package-manager/winget/) (Windows Package Manager).